 The Story of King Bharat

-Sometime later, Shakuntala bore a son named ‘Bharat'.
+Sometime later, Shakuntala gave birth to King Dushyant's son and named him Bharat.
 The boy was handsome and endowed with godly qualities.
 Before turning five, he used to play with lions, cheetahs, and panthers.
 He also became knowledgeable about the Vedas and Shastras and quickly acquired a royal child's merits.
 Shakuntala was euphoric to witness her son’s unusual talents, which sometimes caused her to forget her separation from her husband.

 King Bharat possessed numerous virtues.
 He was courageous, generous, selfless, honest, and had a strong sense of justice.
 He surpassed all his predecessors in kingship.
 He was willing to forgo his own pleasures for the welfare of his people.
 In a rare move, he decided that none of his nine sons were worthy of the throne and instead named Bheemanya, the son of Rishi Bharadwaj, his successor.